How to Decide If It's Time to Get a Divorce

 Negative and Neutral Feelings

-- I don’t get all that much excited to see my partner; so when he or she gets back in town, I have to make a reminder to go to the airport to pick up my partner.
-(0)
+- I don’t get all that much excited to see my partner.
+When he or she gets back in town, I have to make a reminder to go to the airport to pick up my partner (-1).

 This Is a Worn-Out Marriage.
 The excitement just doesn’t happen anymore, despite traveling to exotic places.
 The sex isn’t much of a big deal.
 But you do enjoy a few friendship activities and interests together.
 Yet you just don’t feel like family.
 You would help your partner because you care about him or her doing well.
 But in all reality, the two of you are just cruising along, sharing a few special interest.
 Three out of five of the feelings of love are gone or never existed.
 So the marriage is kind of low key.
 You might be staying together for the kids.
 And if there are not any big conflicts, it might not seem right to get a divorce.
 If you don not have any big plans or want a more exciting love life, then it’s kind of a tossup whether you should file for divorce.